Evelyn-H/untold-aeons-rules/Untold Aeons.md

 - Seeing something -> Sanity check (Willpower) (difficuly based on severity of the cause)
   - Success -> Gain Stress equal to the difficulty
   - Failure -> Gain Stress equal to the difficulty plus number of failures (*before* cancelling them out)
-  - Adv / Disadv -> short term effect (1 round)
+  - Advantage / Drawback -> short term effect (1 round)
       - Advantage: adrenaline rush, fearless, bonus on next san check, ...
-      - Disadvantage: scream in terror, involuntary action in combat, freeze, ...
+      - Drawback: scream in terror, involuntary action in combat, freeze, ...

 - If your stress goes above your limit you must make an Intellect roll with 1 difficulty dice for each point you are above your limit
   - If you succeed nothing happens, though you must roll again if you gain more stress